andro2157/DiscordTokenProtector/README.md

 ## [✔️Good practices when using DTP](goodpractice.md)

-### ⚠️ Disclamer
+### ⚠️ Disclaimer
 **DTP is not affiliated with Discord.**\
 **DTP is in NO way responsible for what can happen on your Discord account.**\
-**Chances of getting terminated using DTP are very low, but please keep in mind that using a thirdparty software is against Discord's TOS.**
+**Chances of getting terminated using DTP are very low, but please keep in mind that using third-party software is against Discord's TOS.**

 ## Features

 #### ✅ Protect your self from most token grabbers
 #### ✅ Securely store your Discord token in an encrypted file (YubiKeys* are supported)
+#### ✅ Switch easily between multiple accounts
 #### ✅ Change your Discord password in one-click
 #### ✅ Check the integrity of your Discord installation on launch (BetterDiscord is supported)
 #### ✅ Check scripts for known malwares *(eg AnarchyGrabber3)*